 When we stop and think about who has influenced us at work, there is often something about the way they actually lived their lives that made that impact.
-It wasn’t just what they believed, what they said, that struck us, it was how they acted, how they lived that made us stop and take note.
-If we are honest we want to be like them too, someone that people look up to, someone who sets an example for others and makes people want to be better.
+It wasn’t just what they believed or said that struck us, it was how they acted, how they lived that made us stop and take note.
+It made us want to be like them too, someone that people look up to, someone who sets an example for others and makes people want to be better.
 Is this something that just happens or can we actively choose to be like that?
 Can we look at ourselves, examine our own behaviour and become that sort of influential colleague.
-I think we can and I believe the p cubed formula is a way to do that.
+Perhaps the p cubed formula can show us a way to do that.

-Now, we aren’t talking about ‘Once upon a time…’ here, the story of your life, no, we are talking about what story you are trying to tell with your life.
-In this context the story is the message you are trying to get across, what you believe is important, what drives you.
-There are likely to be any number of things but if you stop and think you can probably get it down to one or two really key areas that matter most to you: Patient Safety, Staff Wellbeing, Kindness, Evidence Based Medicine, Teaching.
-These may be consistent throughout your career, they may change depending on circumstances or they may even vary from day to day depending upon your role but these are the core story that will drive your influence.
-If you don’t know what these are yet, stop and think, reflect upon what brings you joy and what causes us upset should help us to see where our hearts are.
+Now we aren’t talking about ‘Once upon a time…’ here, the story of our lives, no, we are talking about what story we are trying to tell with our lives.
+In this context the story is the message we are trying to get across, what we believe is important, what drives us.
+There are likely to be any number of things but if we stop and think we can probably get it down to one or two really key areas that matter most to us: Patient Safety, Staff Wellbeing, Kindness, Evidence Based Medicine, Teaching.
+These areas may be consistent throughout our career or they may change depending on our circumstances or role but they are the core story that will drive our influence.
+We may not know what these are yet, but reflecting upon what brings us joy and what causes us upset should help us to see where our hearts are.
 Alternatively thinking about our current situation may give us a different approach to choosing our story.
-What do people around you need you to be?
-Do they need someone to model kindness because work has hardened everyone, or is quality suffering due to too much emphasis on targets and someone needs to stand up for good practice?
+What do people around us need us to be?
+Do they need someone to model kindness because work has hardened everyone?
+Is quality suffering due to too much emphasis on targets and someone needs to stand up for good practice?
 Could we be the person that our colleagues need us to be?

-Leading from the heart comes to us more naturally, will require less effort initially and is fueled by passion but consequently you may feel any failures more personally.
-When things go wrong it may be harder to work through why you are bothering because ultimately this was emotionally driven and you now have negative emotions associated with this goal.
-Leading with the head may not feel as inspiring, cold logic rarely is, but if problems arise you won’t be relying on your feelings to keep you going, you’ll be relying upon a strategic decision which, however hard it may be, is still sound.
+Leading from the heart comes to us more naturally, requires less effort initially and is fueled by passion but consequently we may feel any failures more personally.
+When things go wrong it may be harder to work through why we are bothering because this was emotionally driven and we now have negative emotions associated with the goal.
+Leading with the head doesn’t feel as inspiring, cold logic rarely is, but if problems arise we won’t be relying on our feelings to keep us going.
+Instead we’ll be relying upon a strategic decision which, however hard it may be, is still sound.

-Whether you are lead by your head or your heart, understanding your beliefs are vital to establishing your p1.
-Without beliefs you can’t influence anyone usefully.
-You will be an empty vessel, a rudderless ship ready to be pushed in whatever direction pressure is applied.
-You will be inconsistent, offering no useful guidance to anyone as your beliefs will change from day to day.
-If you want to become a useful example to others you must figure out what matters to you, where your anchor is placed, because when the storms come, and they will come, what people need from their leaders is consistency.
+Whether we are led by our head or our heart, understanding our beliefs is vital to establishing our story.
+Without beliefs we can’t influence anyone usefully.
+We will be an empty vessel, a rudderless ship ready to be pushed in whatever direction pressure is applied.
+We will be inconsistent, offering no useful guidance to anyone as our beliefs will change from day to day.
+If we want to become a useful example to others we must figure out what matters to us, where our anchor is placed, because when the storms come, and they will come, what people need from their leaders is consistency.

-Okay, forget Powerpoint, flip charts or hip hop raps, when it comes to media in this presentation there is only one thing that matters: what you do.
-You are the media in this presentation, the p2, you are what helps get across the story established as your p1.
-If you believe kindness is important then it is vital that you show it in your actions, you must be kind.
-If teaching and training is your story then you have to behave like it matters, taking time to teach, valuing educational opportunities both for yourself and for others.
-Never has the phrase ‘actions speak louder than words’ meant more or helped us understand more what is at risk.
-Nothing is a more powerful demonstration of your beliefs than you living them and nothing will damage your influence more than you failing to do so.
-We’ve all seen it done and probably all done it but the ‘do as I say, not as I do’ school of leadership just isn’t effective.
+Okay, forget Powerpoint and flip charts when it comes to media in this presentation there is only one thing that matters: what we do.
+We are the media in this presentation, we are what helps get across our story.
+If we believe kindness is important then it is vital that we show it in our actions: we must be kind.
+If teaching and training is our story then we have to behave like it matters: valuing educational opportunities both for ourselves and for others.
+Never has the phrase ‘actions speak louder than words’ meant more or helped us understand better what is at risk.
+Nothing is a more powerful demonstration of our beliefs than us living them… and nothing will damage our influence more than us failing to do so.
+We’ve all seen it done and probably all done it too but the ‘do as I say, not as I do’ school of leadership just isn’t effective.
 In Spiderman Homecoming, Tony Stark says to the young Peter Parker:

 “Just don’t do anything I would do… and definitely don’t do anything I wouldn’t do?
 There’s a little grey area in there and that’s where you operate.”

-However, there is an even worse option open to us: if we actually behave contrary to what you say you believe.
-If you talk about respecting others but shout at them or talk them down in the coffee room behind their backs, expect your colleagues to follow suit.
-If you say education matters but consistently fail to attend teaching sessions or release staff to go on training opportunities, your staff will take home a very different message.
-Whatever you might be saying, don’t be surprised when people choose to follow what you do instead!
-Let us make sure our actions match our beliefs, that we act coherently, not as a hypocrite, a functional atheist, believing in one thing but behaving as if it isn’t true.
+However, there is an even worse option open to us: if we actually behave contrary to what we say we believe.
+If we talk about respecting others but shout at them or talk them down in the coffee room behind their backs, expect our colleagues to follow suit.
+If we say education matters but consistently fail to attend teaching sessions or refuse to release staff to go on training opportunities, our staff will take home a very different message.
+Whatever we might be saying, don’t be surprised when people choose to follow what we do instead!
+Let us make sure our actions match our beliefs, that we act coherently, not as a hypocrite, a functional atheist, saying we believe in one thing but behaving as if it isn’t true.

-I think we all want to be able to influence those around us and whilst we may not all have the opportunity to make ‘The Best Presentation Ever’ in front of a conference, a departmental meeting or a teaching session I believe that all of us do have the chance, every day, to make ‘The Most Important Presentation Ever’, our working lives.
+I think we all want to be a positive influence on those around us and whilst we may not all have the opportunity to make ‘The Best Presentation Ever’ in front of a conference, a departmental meeting or a teaching session I believe that all of us do have the chance, every day, to make ‘The Most Important Presentation Ever’, our working lives.